phidatahq/phidata/README.md

 This will create a folder `llm-app` with a pre-built LLM App that you can customize and make your own.

-- Serve your LLM App using Streamlit
+### Step 2: Serve your AI App using Streamlit

-<a href="https://streamlit.io" target="_blank" rel="noopener noreferrer">Streamlit</a> allows us to build micro front-ends for our LLM App and is extremely useful for building basic applications in pure python.
+<a href="https://streamlit.io" target="_blank" rel="noopener noreferrer">Streamlit</a> allows us to build micro front-ends and is extremely useful for building basic applications in pure python.
 Start the `app` group using:

 ```shell
 phi ws up --group app